vstuv123/DSA-Assignment1/README.md

 Game State: Displays turn information, top card, direction, and remaining cards per player.

-This implementation highlights data structure usage and control flow in game simulation.
+This implementation demonstrates the use of data structures and algorithms to simulate real-world systems and maintain consistent game state across turns.

+Challenges Faced

+The UNO simulation was implemented successfully without any changes to the header file.
+The primary challenge was handling the game flow logic, including turn switching, direction reversal, and skip/draw-two effects.
+Ensuring that the correct player’s turn executed under all conditions required careful control of indices and direction tracking.
+Another challenge was designing a readable game state output that clearly displayed all information at each step.
+Overall, this task strengthened the understanding of vector-based data handling, control flow, and state management in C++ simulations.

 Overall Learning

-This assignment reinforced understanding of:
+This assignment reinforced the following key concepts:

-Abstract Data Types and their real-world modeling (Polynomial, Text Editor, UNO Game).

-The importance of interface design — especially how header constraints can affect implementation flexibility.
+Understanding and application of Abstract Data Types (ADTs) in practical scenarios.

+Use of Linked Lists, Stacks, Vectors, and OOP principles for problem-solving.

+Realization of how virtual functions and inheritance enable flexibility in program design.

+Importance of data abstraction and modular implementation in large-scale systems.

-Debugging complex object interactions in C++.
+Deepened understanding of debugging, object relationships, and data encapsulation in C++.

-Final Note:
-While the Polynomial ADT displayed zero outputs due to header limitations, the implementation logic for insertion, addition, multiplication, and differentiation was conceptually and structurally correct.
-This exercise provided deep insight into abstract classes, data encapsulation, and how design constraints can influence runtime behavior.
+Conclusion:
+The assignment demonstrated the power of C++ OOP principles in structuring and extending abstract classes.
+While the first task required the correct use of virtual to enable full functionality, the other tasks were successfully implemented as per the provided structure without modifications.
+Overall, it was an insightful experience in building robust, extensible, and well-organized programs using advanced data structures and algorithms.